 To date, the ratio of women in managerial roles in the OMRON Group in Japan has been expressed as the result for the fiscal year under review as of April 20 of that year (the date on which job titles reflecting the OMRON Group's human resource evaluations for the previous year took effect).
-This has been changed to express the ratio pervious year took ined.
-This been ruleigned to express the ratio as of April 20, 2021 is expressed as the result for fiscal 2020).
-In accordance with this change, the expressions of the ratios of previous fiscal years have also been retroactively changed to this format
+This has been changed to express the ratio as the result for the previous fiscal year (in this report, the ratio as of April 20, 2021 is expressed as the result for fiscal 2020).
+In accordance with this change, the expressions of the ratios of previous fiscal years have also been retroactively changed to this formation